 In the figure below, we see that enterprises employ a variety of ways to manage data quality — or fail to manage it in some cases.
 The chart below shows that 44.5% of participants said they find errors using reports and then act.
 Another 37.5% said they “cleanse their data manually” another unmotivated approach.
 A small but noticeable group, 8.5% of participants, said they don’t manage quality and just hope for the best.
 Fortunately, we see that a majority of participants indicate they use formal MDM program technology, and/or DQM software or cloud services to address data quality.
 These solutions are the preferred route for maintaining the health of enterprise data assets.

 Source: 451 Research, January 2016

-The next figure shows the causes for poor data quality.
+So what causes poor data quality?
 Human error, expectedly, ranked as the number-one offender.
-Furthermore, IT-related practices such as migration efforts, systems changes, and system errors were also frequently cited.
-However, 38% of respondents cited their customers as the cause of data quality issues.
+IT-related practices such as migration efforts, system changes, and system errors were also frequently cited.
+Surprisingly, however, 38% of participants cited their customers as the cause of data quality issues.
 Customer data entry usually involves an interaction with a Web-based application, Web service, or mobile app, all of which typically have integrated data validation to address error-prone data at the point of entry.
-Further, errors from external data sources are likely to increase as more organizations accelerate the sharing of data and services via API integration with their customers and supplier partners.
+Chances are, not enough planning or development went into building these participants’ enterprise systems, resulting in poor data quality from customers.
+Further, errors from external data sources (e.g. data feeds from large customers, partners, or even open data sources) are likely to increase as more organizations accelerate the sharing of data and services via API integration with their customers and supplier partners.